 2.1 Overview

 As discussed in Section 1.3, the major research challenge to the storage layer of Cloud DIKW roots in the scalability of the storage substrate and the efficiency of the query mechanisms for finding interesting data subsets.
-This chapter makes the following contributions to :
+This chapter makes the following contributions to resolve this challenge:

 We compare the features of two options for constructing a scalable storage solution – parallel relational databases and NoSQL databases, and choose the latter as the the basis of our storage layer based on analysis of the characteristics of social media data.